Iamjava/natbib_generator/README.md

-A quick little project to generate natbib fiels
+A quick little project to generate natbib files for the natbib-latex package